Coexistence of competing first passage percolation on hyperbolic graphs: Introduction

 We consider a randomly growing process with competition, which was introduced in~\cite{Stauffer-Sidoravicius-MDLA} under the name of \emph{first passage percolation in a hostile environment} (FPPHE).
 FPPHE consists of two first passage percolation processes, denoted $\Fo$ and $\Fl$, which spread inside an infinite graph $G$.
 At time $0$, $\Fo$ occupies only a single vertex of $G$, called \emph{the origin} $o$, whereas $\Fl$ starts from countably many ``sources'', which we call \emph{seeds} and are distributed according to a product of Bernoulli measures of parameter $\mu\in (0,1)$ on $V(G)\setminus\{o\}$.

 The process evolves from time $0$ as follows. $\Fo$ starts spreading through the edges of $G$ at rate $1$.
-This means that, for any given edge $e$ of $G$, when $\Fo$ occupies for the first time one of the endpoints of $e$, then after a random amount of time (which is distributed as an exponential random variable of rate $1$), $\Fo$ attempts to occupy the other endpoint of $e$, with the attempt being successful if and only if that endpoint is not already occupied by either process.
 On the other hand, $\Fl$ does not start spreading from time $0$, but waits.
 Whenever a process (either $\Fo$ or $\Fl$) attempts to occupy a vertex that hosts a seed of $\Fl$, the attempt fails, the seed is \emph{activated}, and $\Fl$ starts spreading from that seed through the edges of $G$ at rate $\lambda>0$.
 Seeds that have not been activated remain dormant until they are activated.
 A vertex that is occupied by either of the processes will remain so forever, and will never be occupied by the other process; hence the two processes compete for space as they grow.

 We say that $\Fo$ (resp.\ $\Fl$) \emph{survives} if in the limit as time goes to infinity we obtain that $\Fo $ (resp.\ $\Fl$) occupies an infinite \emph{connected} region of the graph; otherwise we say that it \emph{dies out}.
 We stress that the region must be connected for the definition of survival, since almost surely $\Fl$ already starts from an infinite set of seeds.
 In particular, when we say that $\Fl$ ``dies out'', we mean that it ends up consisting of an infinite collection of connected regions, each of which almost surely of finite size.
-A fundamental problem in the area of growth processes with competition is to understand whether each type can survive.